 Configuring the Indicator

-Let’s go back to the Inputs tab and explore the ways on how to customize the settings of your Quantum Dynamic Volatility indicator.
+Let’s go back to the Inputs tab and explore the ways you can customize the settings of your Quantum Dynamic Volatility indicator.

 When running the Quantum Dynamic Volatility for the first time in your trading account, you need to enter the email you used to register in the Quantum Trading Indicators Enablement System – http://enable.quantumtrading.com/ as part of its verification process.
 You only need to do this once as the email is stored in the terminal’s global variable cache after it is entered initially.
 Please make sure that you enter your email correctly and exactly without any extra spaces before and after it.
 If you made an error, simply fill this field again to update it.